SAP/openui5-docs/docs/Content_Security_Policy_fe1a6db.md

 <tr>
 <td>

-frame-src
+`frame-src`

 </td>
 <td>

 Required for using the support assistant and/or the diagnostics tool.
+Also required to avoid a fallback to `child-src`.